-I was watching The Hobbit the other night when I suddenly realised that the film-related a lot to me about travelling.
+I was watching The Hobbit the other night when I suddenly realised that the film related a lot to my travelling.

-This should be obvious you would think, considering one of the main premises of the films is travelling across the fictional land of Middle Earth.
+This should be obvious, considering one of the main premises of the films is travelling across the fictional land of Middle Earth.

 However, I had never viewed it in that way before, I had just taken the films at face value, a battle against good and evil.

 I realised that these films relate a lot to my feelings about why travelling improves you and what is important in life.